NikolasKubis/attitude_estimation_TSO3/README.md

 Both the Extended Kalman filter and the Unscented Kalman filter are modified to include a symplectic integration step.
 This is how momentum and energy are preserved naturally.
 A geometric filter and a second-order-optimal minimum energy filter are compared against the aforementioned Gaussian-approximate filters.

 For both case studies, the measurement noise and model uncertainty are initially expressed under the stochastic reasoning.
-Subsequently, to stress the significance of the dual optimal control formulation, we replace the model error with an unknown deterministic disturbance that exerts on the existing system.
+Subsequently, to stress the significance of the dual optimal control formulation, we replace the model error with an unknown deterministic disturbance that exerts the actual system.

+# Motivation
+The aim of this project is founded on the reasoning that stochastic modeling might be problematic for this specific problem and that the set membership approach emerges more naturally given that the state-space is a compact manifold.
+In contrast with Kalman-based filters, deterministic attitude and rate filtering can be easily formulated in a coordinate-free fashion as a dual optimal control problem.
+By doing so, the approach provides the ability to overcome the well-known singularity issues imposed by the interaction of the prefabricated Bayesian architectures with the various coordinate systems.

 # Results
-Model error for UAV: Stochastic approach (left), Deterministic approach (right)
+Attitude and rate estimation errors for UAV: Stochastic approach (left), Deterministic approach (right).

 <p float="left">
   <img src="figures_png/orientation.png" width="400" height="220"/>